maikowtesch/mf-test/README.md

 - **Security**: JSON Web Tokens (JWT).
 Tokens are exchanged between server and client.
 The token authentication is performed on each RESTFull call.

 ## Design
-This project uses the Robert Martin's concept of **Clean Architecture** ([more info here](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html)).
+This project uses the concept of **Clean Architecture** ([more info here](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html)).
 The Inversion of Dependency principle is used to decouple the core (where the business rules live) from other layers of the system (presentation, database etc).

 This approach produces a system that is:
 - Independent of frameworks.
 The core is writen in pure Java.